Commercial General Liability (CGL)

 The CGL policy also contains various exclusions such as intentional damage, contractual liability, liquor liability, and pollution.
 It covers a wide range of insured individuals and entities, including officers, employees, and legal representatives.
 It is important to adhere to policy conditions and duties in the event of a claim or suit.
 The policy territory includes the U.S., its territories, Canada, and international locations for specific scenarios.

-Understanding the details of each coverage section, exclusions, policy limits, and insured entities helps businesses effectively manage risks and protect their operations.
+Understanding the details of each coverage section, exclusions, policy limits, and insured entities helps businesses manage risk and protect their operations.